Why do we eat blue cheese at Christmas?

 Nov 24, 2021

-For many families, it just wouldn’t be Christmas without blue cheese.
-So it’s no surprise that during the holiday season, we sell more blue cheese than any other kind.
+For many of us, it just wouldn’t be Christmas without blue cheese.
+So it’s no surprise that during the festive season, we sell more blue cheese than any other kind.
 In December, it’s rare that a customer leaves our shop without a wedge – or, indeed, a whole wheel – of Stilton.

 But why?
 Read on to learn how blue cheese came to be a Christmas tradition.